ahmedkhansoftware/CalenderForFriends/README.md

 # CalenderForFriends

-This application will be a Calendar for Friends.
+This application is a Calendar for Friends API.

 * [CalenderForFriends](CalenderForFriends)